 In another article called “Can You Teach Yourself To Draw?” we look at how you can begin to improve your drawings.
 It is a great place to start if you want to improve your drawing skills but don’t want to enrol in a formal course.

 Should I learn to draw or paint first?

-Not necessarily.
 This is entirely a matter of choice.
 As I have said above, some people like myself just find painting easier.
 My drawing skills aren’t bad, but I simply find painting easier.
 This probably means I have practiced my painting skills more over the years I have been painting.
 In turn that is probably one of the reasons I now find it easier.